Tony Spiro

 The headless CMS market has matured fast.
 In 2026, developers have more options than ever, but that also means more ways to make the wrong choice.
 Pick a platform that doesn't scale with your team, and you'll pay for it in migration costs, developer hours, and frustrated editors.

 This guide covers the top headless CMS platforms in 2026, how they compare across the criteria that actually matter, and how to make the right call for your specific project.
-If you're new to the concept, start with our complete guide to headless CMS before diving into comparisons.
+If you want to skip the field review and look at the platform itself, the Cosmic headless CMS overview walks through content modeling, the REST API, and the editor experience on one page.
+New to the category?
+Start with our complete guide to headless CMS first.

 What Makes a Great Headless CMS in 2026?